ruidongjr/5.1.-Build-a-digit-recognition-script/README.md

     ### step 4: Train model and output score

 ## Performance:
 Estimated Running Time: 4526s

 Test Accuracy: 97.18%

 ## Future works:

 1. More conventional machine learning methods can be adopted, such as lightgbm and catboost.
 Sometime, regression methods with the help of bagging and boosting, ending with an optimized rounder function, can lead to better accuracy.

 2. Deep learning methods can be adopted, similar to the code for section 5.2, where CNN is developed.

+## Requirement:
-    Note: Please place this script within the same folder of digits.zip
+Please place this script within the same folder of digits.zip install python packages: numpy, zipfile, cv2, xgboost, sklearn, time